-A. After each America’s Cup the winning team is given the choice of where the next Cup will be held 4 years down the track.
-Oracle Team USA won in San Fransisco 2013 and chose Bermuda for 2017.
+A. After each America’s Cup, the winning team is given the choice of where the next Cup will be held 4 years down the track.
+Oracle Team USA won in San Francisco 2013 and chose Bermuda for 2017.
 Bermuda is a great location being in a good time zone for Europe and America come the Cup.

 Q. What food makes up the majority of your diet?
 What do you steer away from?